 In the rural development field, my work has been focused on NGOs in Bangladesh.
 One of them has been supporting 260 local federations of poor people.
 I have done two in-depth studies (1997, 2006) of this large-scale laboratory of a social movement.
 While there has been a surge lately in studies of membership-based organizations of the poor, this one may be unique for the wealth of structural and social-ecology effects that this dense "industry cluster" allowed me to document.
 The linking of internal and external data bodies, the use of sociological theory for model building, as well as the organization-environment perspective is what this study has in common with those in the humanitarian field.
 I conducted an in-depth study of community empowerment programs in Cambodia and Tanzania (2007-08), and an analysis of the partnership between the Bangladeshi NGO and over 400,000 of its microfinance program customers (2008-2011).
 Another study looks into the effects of parental and community literacy on children's primary school completion in Bangladesh (2012).
 More recently, I studied the evolution of an NGO-driven adult literacy program over 35 years and built models of learning and perceived utility for which my colleagues collected data with a variety of biographic, gaming and administrative methods (2013).

-I will appreciate feedback and contacts from researchers and from humanitarian and development agencies wishing to explore cooperation.
+I will appreciate feedback and contacts from researchers and from humanitarian and development agencies.
 I can be contacted at

 abenini [a t] starpower [ dot ] net [address broken up to thwart spammers]

 I took the photo at the top of this page during my mission with the International Committee of the Red Cross in Mali, near Timbuctu, in 1991.

 Thank you for visiting my Web pages.